 You are afraid of being abandoned and have difficulties dealing with separations.
 In a close personal relationship, you can go to great lengths to make sure you will not be abandoned and can become very demanding.

 How you act, feel and behave towards others shifts back and forth.
 One minute you feel intense admiration and the next you think degrading thoughts about a person, especially in intimate relationships.
 Others may feel that you are unreliable, uncaring or aggressive.

 You may develop unstable self-images or sense of self.
 Some may believe that they are worthless, while others believe they are invincible.

 You are impulsive which is often manifested through the misuse of sex, alcohol, drugs, food and/or money.

 You may have attempted suicide or hurt yourself (like cutting yourself) as a way to deal with your feelings or get attention.

 Your emotions are unstable.
 You react to what happens to you very strongly and have a tendency to act on your emotions.
 Your sense of who you are and your values, goals and plans change dramatically.

 You easily act aggressively and have difficulties restraining your feelings of anger.

-The test is not to be seen as a final diagnosis.
+This borderline test is not to be seen as a final diagnosis.
 If you are uncertain about your result, we suggest that you get professional help as soon as possible.